dusty-nv/jetbot_ros/README.md

 Then drive the robot and press the `C` key to capture an image.
 Then annotate that image in the pop-up window by clicking the center point of the path.
 Repeat this all the way around the track.
 It's important to also collect data of when the robot gets off-course (i.e. near the edges of the track, or completely off the track).
 This way, the JetBot will know how to get back on track.

-Press Ctrl+C when you're done collecting data.
+Press Ctrl+C when you're done collecting data to quit.

 ### Train Navigation Model